 The official date for eligibility is the date progress/report cards are issued.
-Students who do not meet these academic requirements may apply in writing for an academic waiver through the athletic office to be placed on probation for a 10 day period.
-Students may only be awarded one academic waiver during a school year.
-The waiver application can be found on our athletics website. (/www.sau63.org/domain/18).
+Students who do not meet these academic requirements may be placed on academic probation.

-• ImPACT Testing: All students participating in middle and/or high school athletics who wish to participate in a sport will need to take the computerized ImPACT test.
+• Concussion ImPACT Testing: Grades 6, 7, 8, 9 and 11 students participating in middle and/or high school athletics who wish to participate in a sport will need to take the computerized ImPACT test.
 This test will provide baseline data which will aid in the return to participation in the event of a head injury.
 High school sports which do not require ImPACT testing: in unified sports.